LeeMorinUCF/QMB6358F20/demo_02_programming_intro/README.md

 The precise syntax differs by programing language but the most common are shown in the following table.

 <img src="RelationalOpsTrimmed.jpg" width="500"/>

+### Arithmetic operators

+These are the operators that are most familiar to you.
+These operators work much like they do with pencil and paper, following the order of operations.